maniartech/conductor/README.md

 }
 ```

-## Complex Go Routine Orchestration
+## Complex Goroutine Orchestration

-The following example shows how a complex go routines' pipeline can be orachastrated using simple structure!
+The following example shows how a complex goroutines' pipeline can be orachastrated using simple structure!

 ```go
 import "github.com/maniartech/async"